EASTER is another pagan festival

 In the process of revealing His plan of salvation for mankind, the Father established the Spring Feasts and His annual Holy Days around the harvest seasons in the Middle East (Leviticus 23:9-16, Exodus 23:14-16).
 The Feasts have meanings that build upon each other.
 Together they progressively reveal how the Fathers salvation plan works with humanity.
 The Feasts were given to us so people could understand the first and second coming of the Messiah and the role that the Messiah would play in redeeming and restoring both man and the earth, and the second coming of the Messiah.

-Just as His people harvested their crops around the seasons, the Father's Holy Days show us how He is harvesting people for eternal life in His Kingdom.
-All Scripture must align, the dates for the Spring Feasts cannot possibly align with the view that the Messiah was crucified on a Friday – go check the lunar calendars for the period.
+Just as His people harvested their crops around the seasons, the Father's Feast Days show us how He is harvesting people for eternal life in His Kingdom.
+All Scripture must align, the dates for the Spring Feasts cannot possibly align with the view that the Messiah was crucified on a Friday.

 The dates that the Messiah was crucified align with the Spring Feasts set out in the Fathers salvation plan for us.
 Teaching that it aligns with a pagan festival, and honouring that pagan festival, is stripping the power of the Scriptures, adding and subtracting from Scripture, and is just another example of teaching introducing paganism and magic to believers.
 It is compromising people’s beliefs and legitimising pagan worship.

 So, what do you teach?
 Do you introduce paganism into your teaching instead of honouring the Scriptures?
 Do you teach the Salvation plan set out in the Feasts and remember the Feasts?
 Do you endorse giving eggs and include a rabbit in this picture of salvation?
-Do you teach that the Messiahs birth date was at 25 December (Winter and not Autumn in Israel) – which is alignment with a pagan birth ritual (9 months after the pagan fertility ritual)?
-Or do you teach the true birth date of the Messiah that had to be within summer/autumn in Israel (possibly the Autumn Feasts).
-Will you keep compromising your teaching and guiding people to pagan festivals?
+Do you teach that the Messiahs birth date was at 25 December (Winter and not Autumn in Israel) – which is an alignment with a pagan birth ritual (9 months after the pagan fertility ritual)?
+Or do you teach the true birth date of the Messiah that had to within the Fathers Autumn Feast Day.
+But more importantly, will you take your step in faith, stop compromising your teaching and guiding people to pagan festivals?
 If you would like a document that sets out the historical sequence of events, feel free to email us.
 I can send you information – it is a massive and very important subject.